magenta-cuda/alt-w3tc-minify/README.md

 would be emitted instead of just one.
 This algorithm is implemented by W3TC 0.14.4 in the class Minify_AutoJs in the file "Minify_AutoJs.php".

+## manual mode (W3TC 0.9.7.5)

+Using PHP's output buffering - ob_start() - W3TC edits the output buffer before it is sent to browser.
+W3TC removes <script> elements with a "src" attribute set to a JavaScript file in a "include", "include-body" or "include-footer" minified file.
+W3TC inserts immediately after the <head> tag a <script> element with "src" attribute set to the "include" minified file, inserts immediately after the <body> tag a <script> element with "src" attribute set to the "include-body" minified file and inserts just before the </body> tag a <script>
+element with "src" attribute set to the "include-footer" minified file. <script> elements without a "src" attribute are not modified.
+This algorithm is implemented by W3TC 0.9.7.5 in the function Minify_Plugin::ob_callback() in the file "Minify_Plugin.php".

 # Persistent W3TC 0.9.7.5 JavaScript Minification Data

 The parameters for minification can be found in the "minify.*" properties of W3TC's JSON configuration